 What are the course entry requirements?

-A typical offer will include GCSE Maths and English at grade C/4 or above and a UCAS Tariff score of 80.
+A typical offer will require a UCAS Tariff score between 80-104 points and GCSE Maths and English at grade C/4 or above.
 A minimum of two full A-levels (or equivalent) is required.
 Every application is considered on an individual basis.

 For further details of our international English entry requirements, please visit our international pages.